woohoolabs/yin-middleware/README.md

 Available options for the middleware (they can be set in the constructor):

+- `exceptionFactory`: The [Exception Factory](https://github.com/woohoolabs/yin/#exceptions) instance to be used
 - `includeOriginalMessageInResponse`: If true, the original response which would have been sent, will be included in the "meta" top-level member.
-- `lintBody`: If true, the response gets linted.
+- `lintBody`: If true, the response body gets linted.
 - `validateBody`: If true, the response is validated against the JSON API schema.

 #### `JsonApiDispatcherMiddleware`